Healthcare: Medicare for All

 The time is long overdue for universal, single-payer health care for all.

+This is wrong.
 This is why I stand in firm support of H.R.
-676 - the Expanded & Improved Medicare For All Act.
+676 - the Expanded & Improved Medicare For All Act

 We must support legislative policy that covers in-patient, out-patient, and preventative care, as well as more robust solutions to assist those struggling with and being unfairly stigmatized by their mental health issues.
 Even issues such as the rampant price increases for necessary prescription drugs – where we see prices often dramatically varying from location to location – can be combated by a centralized healthcare system capable of addressing these issues through legislation.